Macro-nutrients – briefly

 With some variation from person to person, your muscles are about seventy-five percent water; your blood is about eighty-two percent water; your lungs are about ninety percent water; even your bones are about twenty-five percent water.
 Your health truly depends on the quality and quantity of the water you drink.
 According to Dr. Batmanghelidj, “unintentional chronic dehydration can cause pain and many degenerative diseases, which can be prevented and treated by increasing water intake on a regular basis”.
-You can find details in the book or in The Water Cure: An interview with Dr. Batmanghelidj
+The perception of thirst is not reliable.
+Dr. Batmanghelidj was interviewed by Robert Scott Bell in 2002.

 In the same spirit as Dr. Batmanghelidj, Sebastian Kneipp published his methods for the therapeutic external use of water in My Water Cure in 1894.